lucasgcb/UnoStick/README.md

  7 - Insert stick connections in Digital 2 to 5.

-__Do not connect anything to Digital 0 or 1__, these are the UART communication ports between both controllers and any extra connections here will make controller unstable.
+__Do not connect anything to Digital 0 or 1__, these are the UART communication ports between both controllers and any extra connections here will make the controller unstable.

 ## Restoring Arduino
  0 - Yes, you'll have to go through a few extra steps to uninstall this.
 Plug the board.